icebluebear/AllInOneAV/README.md

 7 PlayRecnet is a GUI project to play recent AV from certain folder, most use for just downloaded AVs.

 8 SisDownload can download .torrent from Sis.net

+9 BrowseAndDownload is a GUI project to view and download .torrent downloaded from No.8